alessandracosta8/Sgrunt-Social-Full-Stack-Django-project/README.md

 ## Agile Methodology
 ---
-Github projects was used to manage the development process using an agile approach.
-Please see link to project board [here](https://github.com/users/alessandracosta8/projects/3)
+Github projects were used to manage the development process using an agile approach.
+You can find the link to the project board [here](https://github.com/users/alessandracosta8/projects/3)
 Three iterations were documented within the Github project as Milestones.
 A Github Issue was created for each User Story which was then allocated to an Iteration and rated according to their importance and urgency.

 ### User Stories